Women and Wealth: does bias affect women’s finances?

 At Educators Financial Group, we have a unique understanding of the financial challenges that women may face for two reasons.
 First, women have always represented a large percentage of the education community that we serve, so we are more aware of their needs.
 And second, our management team is 57% female.
 This is a benefit to our female clients as, according to Merrill Lynch, women are willing to take on more investment risk, and take more control of their finances, when working with females4.

 There are many suggestions on how to stop bias that affects women, ranging from enforced equality in pay to bias training for financial advisors.
 One of the most commonly suggested ways to deal with the bias women have of themselves is through programs that increase a woman’s financial literacy.
-Our upcoming webinar, Independent Women: Financial Fundamentals for the Female Educator, does just that.
-Participants will learn how to take control of their money and get insights and tips on other subjects such as the financial effects of divorce and remarriage.
+Our webinars do just that.
+Participants can learn how to take control of their money, get insights and tips on subjects such as shopping for your first mortgage, or have questions answered about saving for retirement.
+Educators Financial Group offers information on a wide range of topics for education members at every age and stage in life.

 In addition to being an educational advocate, Karen brings to the team over 20 years of financial specialist experience – spending a good part of that time as an advisor with the Private Wealth Management Division of a major financial institution.
 She holds a Bachelor of Commerce from McMaster University and has her Certified Financial Planner (CFP) designation.
 When describing what she enjoys most about working at Educators Financial Group, Karen says, “it’s definitely sitting down with clients – helping them to employ wealth-building strategies and build effective financial plans for life events.”